MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-recording-metafiles-use.md

 ---
-Description: The Metafile class, which inherits from the Image class, allows you to record a sequence of drawing commands. ms.assetid: 062de6c2-9f82-415d-860e-2d1afd2ac027
+description: The Metafile class, which inherits from the Image class, allows you to record a sequence of drawing commands. ms.assetid: 062de6c2-9f82-415d-860e-2d1afd2ac027
 title: Recording Metafiles
 ms.topic: article